julie-ng/antwort-cli/readme.md

     rake server

 Then open `http://localhost:4567/` in your browser to view your emails.
 A listing of all available email templates will be automatically generated for you.

+### Use as gem

+- add Thor to create/copy templaate files and directories for new template
+- turn antwort user on github into organization
+- create user with read access
+- add tokens to this user